pedroleitao-neo4j/finance-churn/README.md

 *   The trained model is applied to the **Full Graph** (all users, not just the training cohort).
 *   The system predicts a "Risk Score" (probability of churn) for currently **Active** users.

-In our case we run both training and inference entirely withing Neo4j using the GDS library, orchestrated via the Neo4j Python Client in `train-evaluate.ipynb`.
+In our case we run both training and inference entirely withing Neo4j using the GDS library, orchestrated via the Neo4j Python library in `train-evaluate.ipynb`.
 In a production scenario, model training could be scheduled periodically (e.g., monthly) to refresh the model with the latest data, while inference could be run more frequently (e.g., daily) to identify at-risk users in near real-time.
 Customers would very possibly run training and inference outside of Neo4j, exporting embeddings and features to a dedicated ML environment.
 However, running everything within Neo4j simplifies the architecture and showcases the power of GDS for end-to-end graph-based machine learning.

 ## Outcome